-The anomaly maps of the clusters are shown in Figs. 1b-d; they are very similar to those obtained by Cheng and Wallace (1993), Smyth et al. (1999), and Monaham et al. (2001).
-We denoted these three regimes, therefore, by PNA (panel a), BNAO (panel b) and RNA (panel c), following the names given by Smyth et al. (1999).
+The anomaly maps of the clusters are shown in Figs. 1b-d; they are very similar to those obtained by Cheng and Wallace (1993), Smyth et al. (1999), and Monahan et al. (2001).
+We denoted these three regimes, therefore, by (b) PNA, (c) BNAO and (d) RNA, following the labels given by Smyth et al. (1999).
 These spatial patterns have several prominent and easily identifiable features.
 Thus the BNAO map - blocked phase of the North Atlantic Oscillation (NAO) - exhibits a strong high over southern Greenland, while the PNA or Pacific-North-American pattern is characterized by an intensification of the Pacific jet stream and an enhancement of the climatological mean ridge over the Rockies; the latter lead to below-average heights in the Central North Pacific, and above-average heights over the Northwest of the United States and western Canada.
 The RNA, or (approximately) reversed PNA map, possesses a distinctive ridge over the Gulf of Alaska.
 In the North Atlantic region, both the PNA and the RNA pattern contain features of a zonal NAO (ZNAO) cluster, found usually in analyses of the Atlantic sector alone, but not in hemispheric regimes.